If I switch cellphone providers, I will lose my current phone number.

 What you should know

 You own your phone number.
-A service provider cannot stop you taking your number with you when you switch providers — a process called porting your number.
-But a new provider is under no obligation to accept it.
-Most providers are happy to accept a new customer, and so porting your number to a new provider is rarely a problem.
+A service provider can’t stop you taking it with you when you switch providers — a process called porting your number.
+A new provider is under no obligation to accept it — but most providers are happy to have a new customer, so the transfer is rarely a problem.

 Don't cancel your current service before switching

-Do not cancel your service with your current phone provider before you switch to a new provider.
+Don’t cancel your service with your current phone provider before you switch to a new provider.
 You won’t be able to port your current number after your service has been deactivated.
 It’s best to ask your new service provider to transfer your existing services on your behalf.

 If you have a company phone, you may not be able to port your number if the service is in your company’s name.